Seal of Ohio: Standardization

-On December 15, 1967, the coat of arms received a substantial revision.
+The coat of arms received a substantial revision in December 1967.
 Cincinnati-based interior decorator Robert Greiwe had been commissioned to paint the Great Seal on the dropped ceiling of the Ohio Statehouse rotunda.
 His uncertainty over which version to paint led State Representatives Ralph B. Kohnen and Myrl Shoemaker to sponsor 107 HB 164, which standardized a specific design throughout state government.
 The river was reintroduced to the coat of arms, while seventeen distinct rays of sunlight extended to the perimeter of the coat of arms.
 Now the scene officially depicted the view from Adena.
 A reference image was for the first time included in the statute:

 Under the new legislation, the Governor was given authorization to regulate the seal's use.
 All new seals acquired after January 1, 1969, were required to bear the new design, and the requirement was extended to county and municipal governments for the first time.
 Many cities had already adopted seals that bore no relation to the state seal, but they were exempted under a grandfather clause.
 Though the physical Great Seal was also exempted, the Governor's office eventually replaced it with one that conformed to the new design.

-The latest modification, on November 20, 1996, reduced the number of rays from 17 to 13, "to represent the thirteen original colonies shining over the first state in the northwest territory".
+The latest modification, adopted November 20, 1996, reduced the number of rays from 17 to 13, "to represent the thirteen original colonies shining over the first state in the northwest territory".
 The reference image was also modified to include a small dot at the interior end of each ray.
 The bill's sponsor, Senator Roy Ray, argued that the number 17 was already present in the bundle of arrows.
 State agencies were given a deadline of March 1, 2003 – the state bicentennial – to update the seal on all publications.
 There were unsuccessful attempts in 1997, 1999, 2003, and 2011 to add the Wright Flyer to the seal.